Tooth Scaling and Root Planing

 Is it Expensive?

 Fortunately, if you are left paying for a deep cleaning yourself, it is a very affordable preventive procedure that will help keep your teeth and gums their healthiest.
 We can work with you to come up with an easy way to pay for a deep cleaning.
-Please visit our payment and financing options page to learn more or call us directly at 302-645-7200 or even request and appointment and come in to discuss your payment and financing options.
+Please visit our payment and financing options page to learn more or call us directly at 302-645-7200 and come in to discuss your payment and financing options.

 Do you need dental work done?
 Has it been a while since you've been to the dentist?
 Do you just need a regular cleaning or are you looking for a brand new smile?
 Please give our office a call!